El Rubius

-Rubén Doblas Gundersen ([ruˈβen ˈdoβlas ˈɣundeɾsen]; born 13 February 1990), better known as elrubiusOMG or simply El Rubius ([el ˈruβjus]), is a Spanish-Norwegian YouTuber whose channel primarily consists of gameplays and vlogs.
-He has the most subscribers in Spain and is among the 50 channels with the most subscribers of the platform in the world.
+Rubén Doblas Gundersen ([ruˈβen ˈdoβlas ˈɣundeɾsen]; born 13 February 1990), better known as elrubiusOMG or simply El Rubius ([el ˈruβjus]), is a Spanish YouTuber whose channel primarily consists of gameplays and vlogs.
+He has the most subscribers in Spain and was among the top 50 most subscribed-to channels of the platform in the world.

 In 2014 he published El Libro Troll (English: The Troll Book).
 During 2015 and 2017 he published a total of three comics from his Virtual Hero series.
-He also participated in an anime series based on the comics.
-A tweet from his official Twitter account was the most retweeted tweet in the world since 2016.
-The tweet was often retweeted.
+He was also part of an anime series based on the comics.
+A tweet from his official Twitter account in 2016 was once the most retweeted tweet in the world.

 In 2016, Time magazine included him in its list of "next generation leaders" and named him an "online conqueror".
-In 2018, he obtained the world record of viewers live during an online YouTube broadcast for an tournament of the Fortnite video game.
-He is one of the most popular streamers on Twitch, with the third-most-followed Twitch channel in the world.
+In 2018, he achieved the world record for live viewers during an online YouTube broadcast for a tournament of the Fortnite video game.
+He is one of the most popular streamers on Twitch, with the fifth-most-followed Twitch channel in the world.

 Early life

 Rubén Doblas Gundersen was born on 13 February 1990 in Mijas, Andalusia, Spain.
-He is the son of a Norwegian mother named Bente and a Spanish father, with a younger sister named Liv on his mother's side and two brothers on his father's side.
+He is the son of a Norwegian mother named Bente and a Spanish father, with a younger sister called Liv on his mother's side and two brothers on his father's side.
 When he was three years old, his parents divorced; he and his mother moved to Bergen, where she became a partner with another Spanish person named Héctor, to whom Rubius often refers as "The Godfather" in his videos.
-He moved back to Madrid because of this.
-He went through primary and secondary school there.
+He moved back to Madrid because of this, where he went through primary and secondary school.
 His first console was an SNES, to which he admitted that it was essential to develop his love for video games and geek culture and that if it hadn't been for that he would never have reached where he was.

 In his high school stage, his parents separated again when aged 16.
 He relocated to Norway again and finished his studies and returned to Spain with his godfather.
 He worked as an intern and in a supermarket there.
 He later entered to study 3D modelling and animation in Arteneo School in Madrid.